 All-sky astronomical map

-Here is a map of the night sky for September 2020, showing constellations you can see from mid-northern latitudes such as London or New York in mid-month at 10pm local time.
-The chart is interactive, so you can click on the settings, to the top left of the chart, to change date and time, or your latitude, to suit your own astronomical set-up.
+Here is a map of the night sky for September 2021, showing constellations you can see from mid-northern latitudes such as London or New York in mid-month at 10pm local time.
+The night sky chart is interactive, so you can click on the settings, to the top left of the chart, to change date and time, or your latitude, to suit your own astronomical set-up.
 Click for details of what you can see in the night sky, including the planets, and the Moon.